It's something we say a lot here.

 However, everyone else at the McEnery Convention Center had similar plans.

-Hundreds of folks rushed the stage – but summit organizers quickly pulled out their walkie-talkies, surrounded Cole, and rushed him out of the building as if he were Mick Jagger.
+Hundreds of folks rushed the stage – but summit organizers quickly pulled out their walkie-talkies, surrounded Cole, and rushed him out of the building as if he was Mick Jagger.

 Sure, I was a bit disappointed – but I also had to laugh.